 You can start investing your money in equity crowdfunding with just a few hundred dollars.

 Your investment portfolio should be diversified.
 This means you should consider a variety of stocks, but it also means you can invest in non-stock investment vehicles.
 Consider where your money would grow best based on your tolerance for risk.
 Remember: the higher the risk, the greater the potential rewards.

 When returns depend on the performance of the underlying asset, which could be equity or debt, it is the case of market-linked investment.
 Returns, therefore, are neither fixed nor .
 Equity shares, mutual funds, Ulips, NPS are all examples of market-linked investments.
 As they are high-risk products, the potential to generate high returns is also there.

 A lot of alternative investments class assets come under this category, such as peer to peer lending.
 Where the returns may not be determined on the market volatility and isn’t also a fixed return asset.
 These are great options to diversify the portfolio with high earning potential assets with low risk rate.

 Interest-bearing investments such as bank fixed deposits, company deposits, post office small savings products and bonds are popular among fixed-income investors.
 They come with a fixed return and a pre-decided maturity period.
 They, therefore, belong to the debt-asset class.
 According to Vivek Karwa, Certified Financial Planner, Investment Adviser & Portfolio Manager, “You should be investing in these only when the requirement is fixed and in the near future since you need a sure shot cash flow and can’t risk any volatility.”

 Fixed assets can have a hard time competing against stocks or market-linked assets as the potential returns are way higher.
-Whereas non market-linked assets have potential of earning just as high returns as stock market assets while maintaining lower risk rate.
+Whereas non market-linked assets have potential of earning just as high returns as stock market assets while maintaining lower risk rate, albeit with lower probability.